Ryuketsukami/utor/README.md

 # we are using planetscale for the database
 # we are using uploadthing for the images upload
 # we are using shadcn/ui for most of the assets
+# we are using livekit.io for video and audio

 # we used "npm install uploadthing @uploadthing/react react-dropzone" to install uploadthing